What's the Clean Air campaign?

 Tower Hamlets air quality action plan

-Working with members of the local community, as well as councillors and Council Officers, we have submitted a detailed response to the draft Air Quality Action Plan.
-You can see the full table of amendments and recommendations here.
+Working with members of the local community, as well as councillors and Council Officers, we have submitted a detailed response to the draft Air Quality Action Plan in collaboration with Our Air Our Health.
+You can see the full table of amendments and recommendations here, and a summary of our response here.

 Major John Biggs (@MayorJohnBiggs) is the ultimate decision-maker on the plan, so let him know what you think!
 We have written to Mayor Biggs encouraging him to make sure the plan is given the high priority it needs to have an impact.
 We have also requested that members of the community can get involved in overseeing the implementation of the plan.